Australian tourism industry seeks urgent help as cost of bushfires grows

 Following are some highlights of what is happening in the bushfire crisis:

-* The rain has brought relief for a number of firefighters working across New South Wales state.
-“Although this rain won’t extinguish all fires, it will certainly go a long way towards containment,” state fire services said.
+** The rain has brought relief for a number of firefighters working across New South Wales state.
+“Although this rain won’t extinguish all fires, it will certainly go a long way toward containment,” state fire services said.

 Reporting by Lidia Kelly; editing by Jane Wardell